cool-RR/python_toolbox/README.markdown

 # Core and GUI #

 This repository contains three packages: `garlicsim`, which is the core logic, `garlicsim_lib`, which is a collection of simpacks, and `garlicsim_wx`, which is the wxPython-based GUI.

-The `garlicsim` package is the important one, and its code is well-organized and very readable.

 The `garlicsim` and `garlicsim_lib` packages are distributed under the **LGPL2.1 license**.

-`garlicsim_wx` is in a less mature state than `garlicsim`.
-Also, it is not licensed as open source.
+`garlicsim_wx` is not licensed as open source.
 (Though the source code is available and not obfuscated.)
-I have not yet decided if the gui will be developed as an open source project or as commercial software, so in the meantime it is officially closed source.
+I have not yet decided if the GUI will be developed as an open source project or as commercial software, so in the meantime it is officially closed source.

 If you require an official license, [contact me](mailto:cool-rr@cool-rr.com) and I'll probably give you one.